DEVAIEXP/sup-toolbox/README.md

 ### 3. Run the Setup Script

-We provide automated setup scripts that create a Python virtual environment, activate it, and install all necessary dependencies.
+We provide automated setup scripts that create a Python virtual environment and install all necessary dependencies.
+Choose the script that best fits your operating system and terminal.

+*   **On Windows (using PowerShell):**
+    This is the recommended method for modern Windows systems.

+    1.  **Allow script execution (one-time setup):**
+        If you haven't run PowerShell scripts before, you may need to set the execution policy.
+Open PowerShell **as an Administrator** and run the following command:
+        ```powershell
+        Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+        ```
+        Press `Y` and `Enter` to confirm.
+You only need to do this once.

+    2.  **Run the script:**
+        In a regular (non-admin) PowerShell terminal, navigate to the project directory and run:
+        ```powershell
+        .\setup.ps1
+        ```

-*   **On Windows:**
+*   **On Windows (using Command Prompt or by double-clicking):**
-    Simply double-click the `setup.bat` file, or run it from a terminal:
+    If you prefer the classic Command Prompt, you can use the batch script.
     ```batch
     .\setup.bat
     ```
+    You can also simply **double-click** the `setup.bat` file in Windows Explorer.

 *   **On Linux or macOS:**
     First, make the script executable, then run it: